circularsquare/circularsquare.github.io/pages/friends/chrysanthemum.md

 chrysanthemum is very mentally present and nimble and has probably read three million books. i think they're probably a genius or something. all of their friends and dates have been trans women, which for some reason makes them anxious.

+chrysanthemum wants me to find "[community](/thoughts/community)" so that i can become normal.

 when i talk to them, i don't necessarily see each little petal, but i feel their sum and it's wonderful.